PunishXIV/Splatoon/Presets/EDITINGELEMENTS.md

 - **Single attribute**
    - For basic element drawing, NPC IDs will perform most of what you are looking for.
 However, for draws that you want to be shown when the boss uses a certain skill or animation, other options such as "VFX Path" are available.
 For elements you want to show during mechanics with debuffs, Icon ID can work particularly well.
 - **Overlay Text**
    - This will enable you to write on the element and can be drawn on any element to provide information.
-This can be useful for giving you instructions mid fight, such as "STACK", "AVOID" or "MOVE HERE".
   ![safespot](/docs/images/walkthrough/ssexample.png)